borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

+- [x] fix lastRow bug — only the aliens in the last row should fire a bullet

-- [x] allow the aliens to fire back at random
+- [x] cap at `x` the number of bullets that aliens are able to shoot

-- [ ] fix how the bullets and particles are added/removed
+- [x] fix how the bullets and particles are added/removed to the table

 - [ ] detect collision with the aliens' bullets